Pre-Workout Meals: What & When To Eat Before A Workout

-Choosing the best pre-workout meal
+What are the best pre-workout meals?

 When to eat a pre-workout meal

-- A bowl of oatmeal with nuts and seeds on top
+- A bowl of oatmeal with nuts and seeds

 - An egg omelette

-- A small portion of poached chicken with a side of rice and sweet potato.
+- A small portion of poached chicken with a side of rice and sweet potato

 - A protein smoothie